Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment

 \subsection{Instructions given to human experts}

-The domain experts were given an interface and were told to navigate the environment including performing analysis via tool callings, executing actions.
-Participants were informed that the simulation has no real financial risk.
+Experts were given the interface shown in Figure~\ref{fig:human_ui} and received the full instructions as the prompt shown in Section~\ref{app:prompt} (the same system prompt given to the LLM agents).
+Experts were shown how to navigate the environment by performing analysis via tool calls and executing actions.
+Experts were informed that the simulation has no real financial risk.
 Furthermore, all participants were briefed that their performance results would serve as a human baseline for the study.